-LTS has provided support to the Darwin Initiative since 2003.
+LTS has provided expert advice and support to the management of the Darwin Initiative for most of its life, since 2000, including guiding the launch of new sub-funds.
 Duties under this contract have included: